mne-tools/mne-python/doc/source/manual/browse.rst

 the data file is opened.
-A text format event file suitable for this purpose can be created manually, extracted from an EDF+ file using the ``--tal`` option in mne_edf2fiff discussed in Section 9.2.8, or produced by custom software used during data acquisition.
+A text format event file suitable for this purpose can be created manually, extracted from an EDF+ file using the ``--tal`` option in mne_edf2fiff discussed in :ref:`BABHDBBD`, or produced by custom software used during data acquisition.

 .. _BABCIGGH: